The death of a loved one is a staggering loss, and a wound that never can be truly healed.

 - Additional damages designed to punish responsible companies and individuals and to prevent similar future tragedies.

 Because of the nature of their work, construction workers face the highest risk of dying on the job.
 But deadly workplace accidents can happen to anyone.
-In fact, more U.S. workers are killed in on-the-job traffic accidents than any other type of work accidents.
+In fact, more U.S. workers are killed in on-the-job traffic accidents than any other type of work accident.
 Workplace deaths due to falls and falling objects are also common.

 Men and women, as well as workers of every race and ethnicity, are at risk.
 The incidence of workplace deaths is particularly high among workers younger than 20 and those older than 55.

 Latino workers face an increased danger of dying on the job.
-Fatal workplace includes among Hispanics are on the rise, according to the U.S. Bureau of Labor Statistics.
+Fatal workplace injuries among Hispanics are on the rise, according to the U.S. Bureau of Labor Statistics.
 Since 1992, fatal workplace injuries among Hispanics have increased 72 percent.